 Broadnax has brought a transformational leadership approach to the City of Dallas that focuses on elevating transparency in the public decision-making process, leveraging data to drive resource allocation, and identifying innovative solutions to solving historical and complex problems rooted in inequities.

 Mr. Broadnax earned his bachelor's degree in Political Science and Communications at Washburn University, in Topeka, KS and a master's degree in Public Administration from the University of North Texas.
-He is a Kansas native, sports enthusiast and enjoys a quick game of basketball in his spare time.
+He is a Kansas native, sports enthusiast.
 He is married and has four children.